Teaching the writing process? I model the entire concept for my students.

 When I begin to revise, I often head back to my prewriting to be sure that I can’t better organize the paper.
 Sometimes I missed a point that I now see the perfect spot to insert.
 It also gives me an opportunity to reflect on what I want the overall message of the paper to be, and to see if I am hitting that mark.
 Then I type my paper, and yep, I sit right beside my students and type with them.

-Dependent upon the age group, time limits, and class attitude, I have students proofread in a variety of ways:
+Dependent upon the age group, time limits, and class attitude, I have students proofread or edit in a variety of ways:

 - I provide a checklist for students.
 Students then check their own, a partner’s, or a group’s work.